nest/nest-simulator/doc/htmldoc/hpc/slurm_script.rst

 How much memory does your simulation need?
 To get a rough estimate of the memory requirements for your simulation, you can use the number of synapses.
 One synapse is roughly equivalent to X.
-For example: The microcircuit model requires around 16 GB of memory and the multi-area-model requires 1.4 TB.
+For example: The :ref:`microcircuit model <toc_microcircuit>` requires around 16 GB of memory and the `multi-area-model <https://github.com/INM-6/multi-area-model>`_ requires 1.4 TB.
 If a node has 128 GB of memory then one node is more than sufficient for the microcircuit model but the multi-area model will need 12 nodes to run.